 Traditional banks have long dominated the banking landscape, but more consumers are embracing online banks.
 People are switching to innovative neobanks and other FinTechs for high rates and better rewards while getting essential banking services and value-added assistance, and banks have stepped up their game to compete.
 Seventy-five percent of banks are investing in developing customer-centric business models.

 Challenger banks, also known as neobanks, are growing fast, as well.
-There were only 100 neobanks globally in 2017; the number rose to 250 in 2021.
+There were only 100 neobanks globally in 2017; the number rose to 273 in 2023.
 The online-only banking segment is witnessing a growth run.
 While neobanks are growing, they are still small compared to traditional banks.
-Digital banks account for only 0.4% of the world’s banking assets.
+Digital banks account for less than 1% of the world’s banking assets.

 Financial institutions have a chance to hold onto their position in the banking sector.
 What banks and credit unions need are innovative, cost-effective customer acquisition strategies to get and stay ahead.
 These are the six elements financial institutions should look into before planning their next customer acquisition campaign.